 Through the CRB planning and workshop process, participants gained a new understanding of the connection between natural infrastructure and worsening flooding problems.
 In particular, there is a new appreciation of the flood storage and water quality ecosystem services provided by wetlands and floodplains in numerous locations in town (see discussion in Natural Resources Management section below), as well as recognition that the increasing number of beaver dams may be exacerbating flooding in some locations.
-However, it should be noted that by creating areas that store water in the upstream locations, beaver dams and ponds help reduce peak flow volumes further downstream.
 Natural infrastructure can relieve some of the flooding and water quality pressure on the built infrastructure, and participants saw the value of integrating Nature Based Solutions into climate resiliency plans.
 Water quality issues were a concern for workshop participants, with concern expressed about nutrient loading in town waterways and water bodies.
-Some of the privately owned septic systems occur within the 100-year and 500-year floodplains, thus posing a risk to water quality.
+Some of the privately owned septic systems occur within the 100-year and 500year floodplains, thus posing a risk to water quality.